-Derivative financial instruments are measured First Sensor ensures that it has sufficient funds at fair value at the time of the agreement and in the following periods.
+Derivative financial instruments are measured in the following periods.
 They are reported as assets if their fair value is positive and liabilities if their fair value is negative.

 Gains or losses arising from changes in the fair value of derivative financial instruments that do not meet the hedge accounting criteria are recognized immediately in the income statement.
 The fair value of interest rate swap and interest rate cap contracts is measured by reference to the market values of similar instruments.